RyzenGatto/Ai-HDL-MacroPad/README.md

 # More Info

-KTT switches can be switched out with any CherryMX like switches.
+KTT switches can be switched out with any CherryMX-like switches.
 The XIAO RP2040 was used for accessibility (Doesn't require soldering an IC onto a board).
+KiCad files can be found in its folder.
+Production files can be found in Export Files.